BillionGhosts/WaB-Events-Scheduler/README.md

   any bugs with events.
 Your progress will be saved though.
 - Update Entries: if and when this mod will be updated there maybe will be some new entries/removed/modified entries in scheduler.
 In order to  "update" your scheduler you can use this option.
 Your progress will be saved
-- Purge mod from save: it nulls out all variables and switches in your save (also remove scheduler from the player) so that this save could be used in newer version of the game.
+- Purge mod from save (working correctly since v1.2 of the mod): it nulls out all variables and switches in your save (also remove scheduler from the player) so that this save could be used in newer version of the game.
 I tested this feature and it worked for me on clean modless version of the game.
+- Fix 0.509: if you purged mod on version v1 or v1.1 and then played version 0.509 of the game you need this action.
+It resets empty table with missing scheduler so that you can obtain it again.
+Otherwise it will lead to errors.

 # Cheat